bml-research/data_analysis_bml/excel/excel_11_data_visualization.md

 Column charts are particularly useful for:
 - Comparing data: Column charts make it easy to compare data across different categories or groups, and to identify trends or patterns in the data.
-- Showing changes over time: Column charts can be used to show changes in data over time, such as changes in sales or revenue from one year to the next.
+- Showing changes over time: Column charts can be used to show changes in data over time, such as changes in the population of a species one year to the next.
 - Highlighting differences: Column charts can be used to highlight differences between groups or categories, making it easy to see which values are larger or smaller than others.
 - Displaying large amounts of data: Column charts can be used to display large amounts of data in a clear and concise manner, making it easy to interpret and analyze the data.

-Overall, Column charts are a versatile and effective way to visualize categorical data and to communicate important insights and trends to others.
+Overall, Column charts are a versatile and effective way to visualize categorical (nominal or ordinal) data and to communicate important insights and trends to others.

 So let's take the [following dataset](https://genomics.senescence.info/species/index.html) as an example:
 The AnAge Database of Animal Ageing and Longevity.